ldesousa/geopython-workshop/web/docs/index.md

 Within VirtualBox menu you can then map these ports to the same ports on your local system, so the workshop is accessed with your local browser via http://127.0.0.1:8888?token=..., http://127.0.0.1:5000 etc.

+### Running Docker with privileged user in linux

+Currently, the workshop doesn't support a docker installation that needs the `sudo` command to run Docker.
+The following [post-installation step](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) in the Docker documentation must be performed before running our script to start the workshop.

 ### Cannot Access URL